loveminimal/hugo-theme-virgo/README.md

-It's just a simple & pure theme. 🎉🎉🎉
+It's just a simple & pure theme. 🎉🎉🎉 Enjoy it.

 ## Overview